Satanicpornocultshop

 Satanicpornocultshop is a Japanese experimental music group making assemblage-style compositions that incorporate a variety of musical styles and techniques.
 The group draws heavily on hip hop and electronic influences to create "bricolage hip hop" inspired by the theories of Claude Lévi-Strauss.
 Beginning in the early 2010s, the group began focusing on Juke and Footwork music, influenced by the Chicago scene.

 History

-The group released their first album in 1998, Nirvana or Lunch?, and in 2006 won Digital Music Honorary Mention from Prix Ars Electronica.
-In this same year they won a Qwartz Award and performed in “Le Japon À La Cité de la Musique, Expériences limites” at Cité de la Musique, Paris.
+The name of the group is an adaptation of an earlier group, Magicpornocultshop, composed of Takuya Karusawa and Yoshibumi Etou.
+Magicpornocultshop debuted in 1995 on the compilation CD Floating on the 1st Floor from Japanese techno label Trip Trap Records.
+In 1997, Karusawa started composing under the name Satanicpornocultshop, a group consisting of two of his own aliases: Alan Folkroe and Gammehuche.
+He retroactively killed off Alan Folkroe, ditching both aliases and started performing in Satanicpornocultshop under the name Ugh Yoing with the release of the self-titled CD Ugh Yoing in August 2002.
+The group released their first album, Nirvana or Lunch? in 1998, and won Digital Music Honorary Mention from Prix Ars Electronica in 2006.
+In the same year they won a Qwartz Award and performed in "Le Japon À La Cité de la Musique, Expériences limites" at Cité de la Musique, Paris.
 In 2007, they performed at Experimentaclub'07, an experimental music festival in Madrid.

-In 2010, the group signed with Some Bizzare Records and released the album “Arkhaiomelisidonophunikheratos”.
-The founding member of the group, Ugh Yoing, passed away on August 8, 2018.
+In 2010, the group signed with Some Bizzare Records and released the album Arkhaiomelisidonophunikheratos.
+Takuya Karusawa died on August 8, 2018.